 Because a wrong decision can be corrected, but refusing to choose can be fatal.
 If you have a bully boss like this, try these methods:

-- Define: instead of coming up with the problem and waiting for a solution, involve your boss in defining the problem.
-By asking questions and thinking about the situation you will feel more comfortable deciding something.
+Instead of coming up with the problem and waiting for a solution, involve your bully boss in defining the problem.
+By asking questions and thinking about the situation, you will feel more comfortable deciding something.

-- Force the first step: divide the topic into several smaller parts and ask your boss to solve only the first one, so you can start working.
+divide the topic into several smaller parts and ask your bully boss to solve only the first one, so you can start working.
 Then, take the next step and so on until the situation is resolved.

-- Conversation: Join your team to have an informal and candid conversation with the boss, in which they explain how their indecision is affecting them.
+Join your team to have an informal and candid conversation with the bully boss, in which they explain how their indecision is affecting them.
 The pressure of determined people often leads indecisive leaders to act.

 - Be transparent: those who are insecure fear the unknown and assume what they do not know.
 The antidote is to create trust through transparency.
 Although it may seem difficult or unnecessary, share as much information as you can.

-Some executives believe that they know everything, that they are the smartest people in the office and that only they are interested in success.
-Therefore, they also believe that without them nothing would be possible.
-These leaders are not incompetent but their collaborators want them to listen more and be more inclusive.
+Some executives believe that they know everything, that they have the smartest people in the office and that only they are interested in success.
+Therefore, they also think that without them, nothing would be possible.
+These leaders are not incompetent, but their collaborators want them to listen more and be more inclusive.
 Here’s how to do it: